What is the Binance ecosystem?

 From the untapped potential of nonfungible tokens (NFTs) to the idea of finance without middlemen, the crypto space could significantly alter the world’s landscape.
 However, regulatory uncertainties have surfaced with such growth, adding question marks to the equation.

 However, regulatory waves have collided with Binance at times amid multiple jurisdictions expressing regulatory concern when it comes to the crypto company giant.
 Although the future is uncertain, Binance has communicated its intent on regulatory compliance efforts.
-That said, the future still remains unknown.
+That said, the future remains unknown.